arangodb/docs-hugo/site/content/3.10/develop/http-api/graphs/named-graphs.md

         '409':
           description: |
             Returned if there is a conflict storing the graph.
-This can occur either if a graph with this name is already stored, or if there is one edge definition with the same edge collection but a different signature used in any other graph.
+This can occur either if a graph with this name already exists, or if there is an edge definition with the same edge collection but different `from` and `to` vertex collections in any other graph.
           content:
             application/json:
               schema: